a2roger/backup/w0_portrait/readme.md

 * Pressing space saves a single frame, hold it down to capture a sequence.
 * By default, it only saves up to 30 frames.

-> NOTE: If you're using a recent version of macOS (Catalina or newer) and get an error similar to `terminating with uncaught exception of type NSException Could not run the sketch`, make sure you have the latest version of Processing and the video library.
-If it still doesn't work, contact us and we can debug the problem together.

 ## Portrait

 The `portrait*` sketches are what you'll use as a starting point.
 Each loads the frames saved with recorder and then presents the frames in some varied way based on mouse position.

-## Gif Animation

-The `portrait1` sketch shows how to generate a GIF animation from Processing.
-You can integrate this code into the other portrait sketches if you use them as a starting point.

-It uses the [GifAnimation library](https://github.com/extrapixel/gif-animation/tree/3.0): you have to install this manually (do not install it using the Processing IDE).
-1. Locate your "Processing Sketchbook" location.
-On a Mac, this is in the dialog opened by the "Processing/Preferences".
-On Windows, this is under "File/Preferences".
-1. Go to that folder and open the `libraries` subfolder.
-1. Download the `GifAnimation.zip` and unzip it.
-1. Drag the `gifanimation` subfolder of extracted zip to the Sketchbook `libraries` subfolder.
-1. **Restart Processing.** (Processing will not be able to detect the manually-added library until it is restarted.)

 # Exercise

 * Modify one of the `portrait` sketches to load and display the frames in a new way.
 The sketch should use simple mouse movement to make it interactive (just `mouseX` and `mouseY`).

-* Create your own UWaterloo Gitlab project and push your code.
+* Create your own UWaterloo Gitlab project and push your w0 code.

-* Generate a GIF animation and share it in the Public-Sketchbook channel in Teams.
+* Generate a GIF animation and share it in the #general channel on the course Teams group.
 Describe the results of your exercise, including a brief description of what you changed and how your code works.